telefonicaid/fiware-monitoring/doc/README.rst

 Why to get it
 =============

-Monitoring GE - TID Implementation is the monitoring platform to be used in the FIWARE Cloud ecosystem in order to monitoring and metering virtual resources.
+Monitoring GE - FIWARE Implementation is the monitoring platform to be used in the FIWARE Cloud ecosystem in order to monitoring and metering virtual resources.
 This middleware unify the monitoring and metering solution, providing the following advantages:

 -  **Full FIWARE integrated solution**